-- (b) Subsection (a) applies to a security interest in a payment intangible or promissory note only if the security interest arises out of a sale of the payment intangible or promissory note. - (c) A rule of law, including a provision in a statute or governmental rule or regulation, which prohibits, restricts, or requires the consent of a government, governmental body or official, person obligated on a promissory note, or account debtor to the assignment or transfer of, or creation of a security interest in, a promissory note, health-care-insurance receivable, or general intangible, including a contract, permit, license, or franchise between an account debtor and a debtor, is ineffective to the extent that the rule of law: - (1) would impair the creation, attachment, or perfection of a security interest; or - (2) provides that the creation, attachment, or perfection of the security interest may give rise to a default, breach, right of recoupment, claim, defense, termination, right of termination, or remedy under the promissory note, health-care-insurance receivable, or general intangible. - (d) To the extent that a term in a promissory note or in an agreement between an account debtor and a debtor which relates to a health-care-insurance receivable or general intangible or a rule of law described in subsection (c) would be effective under law other than this article but is ineffective under subsection (a) or (c), the creation, attachment, or perfection of a security interest in the promissory note, health-care-insurance receivable, or general intangible: - (1) is not enforceable against the person obligated on the promissory note or the account debtor: - (2) does not impose a duty or obligation on the person obligated on the promissory note or the account debtor; - (3) does not require the person obligated on the promissory note or the account debtor to recognize the security interest, pay or render performance to the secured party, or accept payment or performance from the secured party;
+(b) Subsection (a) applies to a security interest in a payment intangible or promissory note only if the security interest arises out of a sale of the payment intangible or promissory note.

+(c) A rule of law, including a provision in a statute or governmental rule or regulation, which prohibits, restricts, or requires the consent of a government, or governmental body or official, person obligated on a promissory note, or account debtor to the assignment or transfer of, or creation of a security interest in, a promissory note, or a health-care-insurance receivable, or general intangible, including a contract, permit, license, or franchise between an account debtor and a debtor, is ineffective to the extent that:

+(1) the rule of law provision would impair the creation, attachment, or perfection of a security interest; or

+(2) the creation, attachment, or perfection of the security interest would cause a default, breach, right of recoupment, claim, defense, termination, right of termination, or remedy under the promissory note, health-care-insurance receivable, or general intangible.

+(d) To the extent that a term in a promissory note or in an agreement between an account debtor and a debtor which relates to a health-care-insurance receivable or a general intangible or a rule of law described in subsection (c) is effective under law other than this article but provision in a statute, rule, or regulation, is ineffective under subsection (a) or (c) but is effective under other law, the creation, attachment, or perfection of a security interest in the promissory note, health-care-insurance receivable, or general intangible:

+(1) is not enforceable against the person obligated on the promissory note or the account debtor;

+(2) does not impose imposes no duties or obligations a duty or obligation on the person obligated on the promissory note or the account debtor; and (3) does not require the person obligated on the promissory note or the account debtor to recognize the security interest, pay or render performance to the secured party, or accept payment or performance from the secured party;

-- (4) does not entitle the secured party to use or assign the debtor's rights under the promissory note, health-care-insurance receivable, or general intangible, including any related information or materials furnished to the debtor in the transaction giving rise to the promissory note, health-care-insurance receivable, or general intangible; - (5) does not entitle the secured party to use, assign, possess, or have access to any trade secrets or confidential information of the person obligated on the promissory note or the account debtor; and - (6) does not entitle the secured party to enforce the security interest in the promissory note, health-care-insurance receivable, or general intangible. - (e) This section prevails over any inconsistent provisions of the following statutes, rules, and regulations:
+(4) does not entitle the secured party to use or assign the debtor's rights under the promissory note, health-care-insurance receivable, or general intangible or to use, possess, assign, or transfer any related information or materials possessed by the debtor or in which the debtor has rights;

+(5) does not entitle the secured party to have access to any trade secrets or confidential information of the person obligated on the promissory note or the account debtor; and statutes, rules, and regulations:

+(6) does not entitle the secured party to enforce the security interest in the promissory note, health-care-insurance receivable, or general intangible.

+(e) This section prevails over any inconsistent provisions of the following